Azure/AI-in-a-Box/ai-services/ai-landing-zone/README.md

 ### 3. Deploy the Semantic Kernel Bot in-a-box pattern privately

-The [Semantic Kernel Bot in-a-box](/generative-ai/semantic-kernel/bot-framework-dotnet/) sample is compatible with this template.
+The [Semantic Kernel Bot Sample](/generative-ai/semantic-kernel/bot-framework-dotnet/) is compatible with this template.
 See the README for integration instructions.